-- 1. Washers with a rougher surface texture exhibit better performance when it comes to preventing screw loosening [9]. - 2.
-Unlike a normal washer, a split lock washer breaks in the middle of the circular shape, creating friction between the two parts and preventing loosening over time due to vibration [12]. - 3.
-The final prototype's finish will be metallic, and potentially gold coated (screw and washer) as that leads to better stability [13].
+- Washers with a rougher surface texture exhibit better performance when it comes to preventing screw loosening [5].
+For our use within the dental implant system a roughness of Sa from 1-2 μm would be suitably rough [34]. - Unlike a normal washer, a split lock washer breaks in the middle of the circular shape, creating friction between the two parts and preventing loosening over time due to vibration [35]. - 3.
+The final prototype's finish will be metallic, and potentially gold coated (screw and washer) as that leads to better stability [36].